srijan-paul/blog/11ty/ave_intro.md

 and a lot that is still on the to-do list (classes, inheritance, import/exports).
 But hopefully this gave you a "feel" for the language.

+Finally, if you want to take a look at the source code, it lives [here](https://github.com/srijan-paul/AveTS) on github.
+The docs and README aren't exactly polished, but the code is well organized for the most part.

 In the coming series of posts, I will explain how I implemented the type system, and hopefully you end up learning a bit too.